cbdeane/TokenSiren/README.md

 # TokenSiren

+TokenSiren is an experimental observability pipeline for LLM inference runtimes built using eBPF uprobes.

+It captures request lifecycle and token emission telemetry directly from the inference server process with near-zero overhead and exports structured metrics to Prometheus and Grafana.

 ![TokenSiren Dashboard](assets/grafana-dashboard.png)

-TokenSiren explores low-overhead telemetry collection for LLM inference runtimes using eBPF uprobes.
+TokenSiren instruments LLM inference runtimes at the kernel level to measure request lifecycle events, token throughput, and latency distributions without modifying the serving hot path.

 The project separates kernel-resident event collection from userspace metric export, allowing token-level request behavior to be observed with minimal impact on the inference hot path.